WLCG-AuthZ-WG/wlcg-authz-docs/docs/index.md

 ## WLCG VO VOMS configuration

-!!! danger "New LSC files will be rolled out on Nov.
-22nd, 2021"
+!!! danger "New LSC files will be rolled out on Dec.
+16th, 2022"

-      On Monday Nov.
-22nd, 2021 at 11 we will update the WLCC VO LSC configuration.
+      On Friday Dec.
+16th, 2022 at 11 we will update the WLCC VO LSC configuration.
 The reason for the update is that the current certificate is going to expire and that the Sectigo CA INFN currently uses has changed the structure of the DNs of the issued certificates.